Uniqueness of Coxeter structures on Kac-Moody algebras: Introduction

-We then introduce two refinements of $\TenUguniv{}$.
-The first one, $\TenUgsplit{}$, is obtained from the $\PROP$ describing an inclusion of Lie bialgebras $\a\subset\b$, together with a Drinfeld--Yetter module over $\b$.
-Its image in $\wh{U\g_\b}$ contains the interlaced powers of the normally ordered Casimir operators of the doubles $\g_\a,\g_\b$ of $\a$ and $\b$, and its Hochchild cohomology can be computed using the calculus of Schur functor developed by Enriquez \cite{e3}.
-This allows in particular to show that the relative quantisation functor constructed in \cite{ATL1} is unique up to isomorphism.
+We then introduce three refinements of the algebras $\TenUguniv{n}$.
+The first one, $\PDYUA{n}$, is obtained from the colored $\PROP$ describing a split inclusion of Lie bialgebras $\a\subset\b$, together with $n$ \DYt modules over $\b$.
+The image of $\TenUgsplit{1}$ in $\wh{U\g_\b}$ is spanned by the interlaced products of the normally ordered Casimir operators of the doubles of $\a$ and $\b$.
+The Hochschild cohomology of the tower $\TenUgsplit{n}$ can be computed via the calculus of Schur functors developed in \cite{e3}, and shows in particular that the relative quantisation functor constructed in \cite{ATL1} is unique up to unique isomorphism.\footnote{The uniqueness of the isomorphism follows from the fact that the first Hochschild cohomology of $\TenUgsplit{\bullet}$ is zero, as is the case for $\enrique{\bullet}$.
+Thus, figuratively speaking, $\enrique{\bullet}$ and $\TenUgsplit{\bullet}$ behave like the tensor powers of an enveloping algebra without primitive elements.}

-The second refinement $\Ugr$ is obtained in a similar way from a $\PROP$ describing a Drinfeld--Yetter module over a Lie bialgebra $\b$ endowed with a collection of subalgebras $\a_B$ labelled by the subdiagrams $B\subseteq D$ of the Dynkin diagram $D$ of a given \KM algebra $\g$ with root lattice $\sfQ$.
-The image of $\Ugr$ in $\wh{U\g_\b}$ contains the interlaced powers of the normally ordered Casimir operators of the doubles $\{\g_{\a_B}\}_{B\subseteq D}$, which makes it an appropriate receptacle for the coefficients of the Casimir connection of $\g$.
-The computation of the Hochschild cohomology of $\Ugr$ yields the required rigidity result.
+The second refinement, $\UgM^n$, is obtained in a similar way from a $\PROP$ describing $n$ \DYt modules over a Lie bialgebra $\b$ which is graded by a partial abelian semigroup $\mon$.
+The image of $\UgM^n$ in $\wh{U\g_\b}$ is then spanned by the interlaced products of the normally ordered Casimir operators of the subspaces $\b_\alpha\oplus\b_\alpha^*\subset\gb$, $\alpha\in\mon$.
+When $\mon$ is the partial semigroup $\sfR_+\sqcup\{0\}$ consisting of the positive roots of a symmetrisable \KM algebra $\g$ together with zero, this makes $\UgM$ an appropriate receptacle for the coefficients of the Casimir connection of $\g$.

+The third refinement, $\UgS^n$, is prompted by the following.
+We show in \cite{ATL1-2} that the braided (pre--)Coxeter structure transferred from $\Oint_{\hbar}$ to $\Oint$ is \emph{diagrammatic}, \ie compatible with the Lie subalgebras $\g_B$ generated by the root vectors $\{e_i,f_i\}_ {i\in B}$ corresponding to a subdiagram $B$ of the Dynkin diagram of $\g$.
+In particular, this structure cannot be lifted to a braided (pre--)Coxeter structure on $\UgM^{\bullet}$, since the latter only accounts for the Cartan subalgebra of $\g$ and not its subspaces $\h_B$ spanned by $\{\alpha^\vee_i\}_{i\in B}$.

+The definition of $\UgS^n$ relies on a \emph{diagrammatic semigroup} $\dsg$, and accounts for both the root space decomposition of $\g$ as well as for its diagrammatic subalgebras $\g_B$.
+The braided (pre--)Coxeter structures coming from the quantum group and the Casimir connection can then both be realized in $\UgS^{\bullet}$, as we show in \cite{ATL1-2} and \cite{ATL3}, respectively.
+The computation of the Hochschild cohomology of $\UgS^n$ yields the required rigidity result, thus allowing to prove they are isomorphic.